The Complete Guide To DUI Laws in South Carolina

 REFUSAL

 You can either consent to providing a breath test or you can refuse.
 A refusal can also come in the form of a passive failure to provide a sample.
 If you refuse to provide a breath sample, the officer by statute, should issue you a notice of suspension right then and there.
 That is the blue piece of paper, pictured above, that notifies you that your license has been suspended.
-The suspension could last anywhere from 6 months to 15 months depending on any prior DUI or DUAC convictions in the last 10 years.
+The suspension could last anywhere from 6 months to indefinitely depending on any prior DUI or DUAC convictions in the last 10 years.
 (See Chart below)

 Also, if you refuse to provide a breath sample, the prosecutor will use that against you in your DUI trial.
 This practice is constitutionally questionable and has successfully been challenged in Georgia.